Alex-Porter1/lets-do-that/journals/joel.md

+## September 12th, 2022

+Today I Worked On:

+* Bug fixing continuing for CORS issues.
+Have found that it works locally, but not in deployed state.
+Tried several work-arounds but ultimately they were not successful.
+Per advice of Andrew, switched to making the API call from the front-end to the back-end and found a Yelp API github that allows us to bypass the CORS issues.
+So that issue is fixed.
+* Also changed up the navbar so it now links to the homepage rather than the activity list to enhance user experience by not showing a default category if they happen to navigate to that page without selecting one from the homepage.

+## September 12th, 2022

+Today I Worked On:

+* Continued working through deployment - got it to a state where it shows up on gitlab.
+* Currently working to fix some CORS issues for the Yelp API calls.

+## September 9th, 2022

+Today I Worked On:

+* Started deployment yaml file.
+Ran through this with the team, building the file from the ground up.
+Tested deployment but had some errors.

+## September 8th, 2022

+Today I Worked On:

+* Worked on finishing up the main page and testing out it's functionality.
+* Also started researching deployment and what needs to be done to build out our yaml file.

 ## September 7th, 2022

 Today I Worked On:

 * Updated main page component to display category list and connected it to the list page using props.
-Updated list page to show selected category.
+* Updated list page to show selected category.
 Added result quantity to show once user selects a location.

 ## September 6th, 2022

 Today I Worked On:

 * Worked on the main page react component, adding in category list and some text animation.
-Updated the logo link to go to the main page.
+* Updated the logo link to go to the main page.

 ## September 2nd, 2022